-A recent policy change of the Department of Veterans Affairs (VA) regarding sharing of VA cancer data has resulted in incomplete reporting of VA hospital cases in some central cancer registries.
-The issue began to affect reporting in the 3rd quarter of 2004 diagnosis year and continues to be a concern through the 2006 diagnosis year.
+Underreporting Adjustment for Veterans Affairs Cases: A recent policy change of the Department of Veterans Affairs (VA) regarding sharing of VA cancer data has resulted in incomplete reporting of VA hospital cases in some central cancer registries.
+The issue began to affect reporting in the 3rd quarter of 2004 diagnosis year and continues to be a concern through the 2007 diagnosis year.
 The section on VA reporting quantifies the missing number of VA patients in the SEER registries and provides adjustments of new case counts for 2005 and 2006 based on prior years information.
-These VA adjustment factors may be used to correct for underreporting of 2005 and 2006 age-specific incidence rates or age-adjusted incidence rates for SEER-9 and SEER-17 regions.
+These VA adjustment factors may be used to correct for underreporting of 2005, 2006, and 2007 age-specific incidence rates or age-adjusted incidence rates for SEER-9 and SEER-17 regions.
+Underreporting appears more extensive for some population subgroups (e.g, adult Black males) and cancer sites (e.g., Lung and Bronchus, Prostate, and Liver and Intrahepatic Bile Duct).
 Additional details can be found in Howlader et al, 2009.